NApps-Studio/Filament-Manager/README.md

 # Filament Manager

 **Filament Manager** is an open-source Android application that currently supports only the Bambu Lab ecosystem.
-It helps users manage their 3D printing filament inventory, monitor printer status, and synchronize data directly with Bambu Lab AMS units.
+It helps users manage their 3D printing filament inventory, monitor printer filament status, and synchronize data directly with Bambu Lab AMS units.

 ## Screenshots
 <p align="center">